Mysterion Rises

 "Mysterion Rises" is the twelfth episode of the fourteenth season of animated television series South Park, and the 207th episode of the series overall.
 It aired on Comedy Central on November 3, 2010, and is the second of a three-part arc that began with the episode "Coon 2: Hindsight".

 The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA-LV in the United States.
 In its original American broadcast on November 3, 2010, "Mysterion Rises" was watched by 3.263 million viewers.
 According to Nielsen ratings, "Mysterion Rises" was seen by 2.85 million overall households.

-The episode is notable for revealing the secret identity of Mysterion, which was deliberately left unresolved in "The Coon" and "Coon 2: Hindsight."
+This episode revealed the secret identity of Mysterion, which was deliberately left unresolved in "The Coon" and "Coon 2: Hindsight."